brainx-components/frontend-Multiple-Steps/README.md

 ## What is Frontend-multiple-Steps?

-This is a vary basic multiple steps form buid on HTML5 boilerplate using css,html 5 and jquery.
+This is basic multiple steps form buid on HTML5 boilerplate using css,html5 and jquery.
 This will help you to speed up your work.
-The goal of this is to save the time of developer by providing him/her all basics to get started.
+The goal is to save the time of developer by providing him/her all basics to get started.

 ## Getting Started